krathalan/krack/README.md

 Set up ssh-agent on the builder user.
 More information here: https://wiki.archlinux.org/index.php/SSH_keys#Start_ssh-agent_with_systemd_user

 ### Tmux
 You will need tmux installed on the builder PC so that you can leave a session logged in.
 This is necessary so that ssh-agent and gpg-agent will work for signing and sending packages over SSH.
+It also lets you easily attach to the running `krack-build` instance.

 ### Ccache compliance
 Krack will install the `ccache` package into the Arch chroot when it is created, and will handle binding the `$CCACHE_DIR` from your build user's home directory to the chroot for building.
 Krack depends on `ccache` on the builder PC and in the build chroot.
 If you point Krack to a build chroot you already have, make sure it has `ccache` installed.